Faculty Resources & Services

 Ask for Permission

 If you want to use other materials, you can ask for permission to use the article or book chapter for your class and to post the PDF of the article or book chapter on your Blackboard course.
 Authors rarely retain copyright to articles that they write.
 It is transferred to the publisher in the agreement to publish the article.
-Check the journal website to see if the publisher gives any automatic permission to non-profit educational institutions.
-If not, the library can help you obtain permission and pay for any associated costs.
+Check the journal's website to find if the publisher gives any automatic permission to non-profit educational institutions.
+If not, the Libraries can help you obtain permission and pay for any associated costs.

 Borrowing & Delivery

 Faculty may borrow items from the MCPHS circulating collection for a semester.
-No overdue fines are assessed on MCPHS books.
-Should another faculty member need the book, however, it may be subject to recall.
+No overdue fines are assessed on MCPHS books for faculty.
+Should another faculty member need the book, however, it you may need to return it sooner.

-All MCPHS patrons may borrow books from any of the Fenway Library Organization (FLO) or Worcester Consortium Libraries (ARC) libraries using their MCPHS ID.
-Most have a 3-week circulation period, and a 2-week renewal period.
+MCPHS patrons may borrow books from any of the Fenway Library Organization (FLO) or Worcester Consortium Libraries (ARC) libraries using their MCPHS ID.
+Most have a 3-week circulation period and a 2-week renewal period.
 Most assess overdue fees.
 It is best to check each library's circulation policies when borrowing.

 Book chapters and articles that are not available from MCPHS's print and digital collections can often be obtained from other libraries through Interlibrary Loan.
 This service is usually provided free of charge for faculty and students.
 When an article is not immediately available through one of the databases we subscribe to, you will be directed to a link to Request through Interlibrary Loan.
-Alternatively, you can manually submit a request through one of the forms on the InterLibrary Loan page.
+Alternatively, you can manually submit a request through the ILL: Journal Articles and Book Chapters form or the ILL: Books form on our website.
+The Interlibrary Loan team recommends using the form in the databases whenever possible; it will save you time.

 Barring unusual circumstances, the majority of articles will be sent to patrons within 3 business days.
 Books may be picked up at the Circulation desk at your Campus Library.
 If requested, they can also be sent to your office.

 If there is a problem with your request, you will be contacted at your MCPHS email address.
-If you have not received the requested article or an email after three business days, contact the Interlibrary Loan Librarian, Sarah Muellers at sarah.muellers@mcphs.edu; 617-732-2803.
+If you have not received the requested article or an email after 3 business days, contact the Interlibrary Loan team.

 Research

 Ask a quick question or meet with your librarian to get personalized research support.
 Librarians can help you think through your project, search for information about it, recommend databases, assist with your literature search, and more.
-Contact your librarian directly to schedule a consultation.
+Ask a quick question or meet with your librarian to get personalized research support.
+Librarians can help you think through your project, search for information about it, recommend databases, assist with your literature search, and more.
+Contact your librarian directly to schedule a consultation. to schedule a consultation.

 Use research tools to: